joshbegley/nyt-latest/README.md

 **The Death of Queen Elizabeth: ‘We Shall Not Know Her Like Again’**\
-`Early reaction to the death of Queen Elizabeth.
+`Early reaction to the end of the 70-year monarchy.
 Also: Germany’s “moral failure”; women’s equality; Moosewood memories; homage to trees.`\
 https://nytimes.com/2022/09/08/opinion/letters/queen-elizabeth-dead.html?searchResultPosition=1

 **How Much Watching Time Do You Have This Weekend?**\